 Teach about resolving personal conflicts in ways that convey respect for different individuals.
 A creative way is encouraging them to talk it out.
 Helping students express themselves and their intention helps them develop empathy that leads to being respectful of others, not be quick to judge, criticism, and belittling classmates and friends.

 Understanding of self also encourages strong perceptions that free students from prejudice.
 Your caring instructions will teach your students to see and recognize their personal issues, why they should being negative, and how to innovate various solutions.

 One reason why positive interaction is challenging in the classroom is because of undervalued cooperation.
 Students develop sociability when they learn to cooperate.
 But instead, they compete with each other for attention, status, or achievement.

 You encourage cooperative learning when students are given tasks.
 Setting social norms or groups actively involves and engages students in teamwork.
 Participating is interactive.
 They get a deeper understanding of how cooperation makes them feel part of the group.
 Cooperative learning encourages collaboration which involves working together with peers toward a common goal.

 The small-group activities, resolving conflicts and decision-making actions provide a sense of belongingness.
 As a result, it reduces the desire to compete against each other.
-The supportive and relational experience not only develop sociable skills but encourage social skills both individually and collectively.
+The supportive and relational experience not only develops sociable skills but encourages social skills both individually and collectively.

 Modify social skill interventions to cater to student needs